Bandra (film): Plot

-Sakshi completes the film and released the movie titled BANDRA in the theatres, Sakshi receives an unknown call and it was Aala who is now in Kazakhstan and tells Sakshi that the story doesn't end here, the story of 30 years remains untold.
+Sakshi completes the film and releases the movie titled BANDRA in the theatres.
+She receives an unknown call.
+The caller is Aala, who is now in Kazakhstan, and tells Sakshi that the story does not end here, the story of 30 years remains untold.

 Production

 Development

 Bandra serves as Dileep's 147th film; hence, the film had the working title D147.
 This film marks Tamannaah Bhatia's debut in the Malayalam film industry.
 According to Arun Gopy, although the film's story is fictional, it was inspired by a true incident.

 Filming

 Principal photography began on 1 September 2022 with a pooja ceremony held at the Kottarakkara Ganapathy Temple.
 The first schedule was completed in December in Rajasthan.
 After completing a two-day shoot of Jailer in Hyderabad, Tamannaah joined the second schedule on 20 January 2023 in Kochi.
 The filming locations included Ahmedabad, Siddhapur, Rajkot, Gondal, Jaipur, Mumbai and Hyderabad.
 The post-credit scenes were shot in Russia in April.
 Filming wrapped up on 14 September 2023.
 The stunt choreographer was Anbariv.
 The film was reportedly made on a budget of over ₹30 crore.